JerryTseng/HDFSWordCount/README.md

 # HDFSWordCount
-It's simaple program of word count for a HDFS source file.
+It's sample program of word count for a HDFS source file.